Grow bigger, brighter zinnias! Discover 10 essential companion plants for a thriving garden. Learn what you need and how they benefit your blooms now!

 Marigold (Tagetes spp.)

-Marigold thrives in full sun and prefers well-drained soil while boasting vibrant blooms that create a captivating color combination alongside your zinnias.
+Marigold thrives in full sun and prefers well-drained soil while boasting bright blooms that create a captivating color combination alongside your zinnias.
 But marigolds offer more than just visual appeal; their strong scent acts as a natural pest deterrent, repelling nematodes, whiteflies, and some beetles, keeping your zinnias safe from harm.

 Nasturtium (Tropaeolum majus)